It nestles in the peaceful parish of Strathblane in Central Scotland below the towering, rolling Campsie Fells.

 The family run business is headed by award-winning chef Allan Duncan and his wife Margaret.

-The main restaurant, the Thrissel – Old Scots for Thistle – seats up to 100 guests with a separate private dining area and has it’s own unique whisky bar, the Baurley-bree, with an extensive range of whiskies including those from the local Glengoyne distillery.
+The main restaurant, the Thrisstle – Old Scots for Thistle – seats up to 100 guests with a separate private dining area and has it’s own unique whisky bar, the Baurley-bree, with an extensive range of whiskies including those from the local Glengoyne distillery.

 Entertainment is available most weekends, and a separate sports bar provides a great range of drinks, local pub food favourites and plenty of outdoor seating for the sunny days.